captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What?
 ---
 ## SHARON:
-And it's sort ofjust in ease.
+And it's sort of just in case.
 We don't need it now
-so I don't think we should think that we need it now but I just thought, it's good to be prepared. ---
+so I don't think we should think that we need it now but I just thought, it's good to be prepared.
+---
 ## ROBYN:
 What did you buy.
 (SHARON goes to a large shopping bag.)
 (She takes out a large gun.)
+Sharon.
 ---
 ## SHARON:

----
-## SHARON:
 I went to the Walmart in Cedar Rapids
 ---
 ## ROBYN:
-WHAT THE PUCK!
+WHAT THE FUCK!
 ---
 ## SHARON:
 And there was a nice young man who [sold me this]
 ---
 ## ROBYN:
 Do you even know how to use a gun??
 ---
 ## SHARON:
-I've been watehing videos on YouTube it doesn't look hard.
+I've been watching videos on YouTube it doesn't look hard. nnn
+ 77
 ---
 ## ROBYN:
 Sharon!
 We cannot own a gun.